dicksont/rfline/README.md

 Use **reader** to process the file line-by-line.

-Use **slurp** to retrieve the contents of the file in one fell swoop. **Slurp** is basically just a wrapper around **fs.readFile** and its synchronous cousin, **fs.readFileSync**.
+Use **slurp** to retrieve the contents of the file with a single function call. **Slurp** is basically just a wrapper around **fs.readFile** and its synchronous cousin, **fs.readFileSync**.

 ## .slurp(filepath, [callback])
-Pass in the filepath string to build a new reader. *Be aware filepath is evaluated from the context of the interpreter and NOT the calling script.*
+Pass in the filepath string to build a new reader. *Be aware filepath is resolved from the context of the interpreter and NOT the calling script.*

-If a callback is passed in, then the operation would be asynchronous. *fs.readFile* would be used, and the callback would be called on the the return.
+If a callback is passed in, then the operation would be asynchronous. *fs.readFile* would be used, and the callback would be called on the return.
 The content of the file would be passed as an argument to the callback.

-Otherwise, *fs.readFileSync* would be used.
+If no callback is specified, *fs.readFileSync* would be used.
 The operation would be synchronous.
-And the return value would be the content of the file.
+The return value would be the content of the file.

 # .reader(filepath, [opts])
-Pass in the filepath string to build a new reader. *Note filepath is evaluated from the context of the interpreter and NOT the calling script.*
+Pass in the filepath string to build a new reader. *Note filepath is resolved from the context of the interpreter and NOT the calling script.*

 ## opts
-If you don't like the default options, you can pass in an opts object.
+If you don't like the default options, you can pass in an **opts** object.
 This would affect the processing of the file.
 For example:

 ```javascript
 reader(fixture.path, { 'capOnFinish' : false, 'saveState' : false })
 ```

-The opts object that can have the following key value pairs:
+The **opts** object that can have the following key value pairs:
 #### capOnFinish
 *Default: true*